 Low interest rates and an improving economy does not necessarily mean you can price your home as you choose.

 Fair Market Value, or FMV can be quite the moving target, based on continually changing conditions in the real estate marketplace.
-Like stocks, bonds, and other investment items, real estate falls under that FMV category as well.
+Like stocks, Now is a great time to buy a homebonds, and other investment items, real estate falls under that FMV category as well.

 So what is “Fair Market Value?”
 Quite simply, it’s the price that one is willing to pay for an item based on several value conditions.
 For real estate, it’s location, demographics, size, amenities, and honestly, what other similar properties have sold for.